-This motherboard supports the latest Intel[®] Core[TM]2 Quad processors in the LGA775 package.
-It is excellent for multi-tasking, multi-media and enthusiastic gamers with 1333 / 1066 / 800 MHz FSB.
-Intel® CoreTM2 Quad processor is one of the most powerful CPUs in the world.
-This motherboard also supports Intel® CPUs in the new 45 nm manufacturing process.
+This motherboard supports the latest Intel® Quad-core processors in the LGA775 package and Intel's next-generation 45nm multi-core processors.
+It is excellent for multi-tasking, multi-media and enthusiastic gamers with 1333/1066/800 MHz FSB.
+Intel® Quad-core processor is one of the most powerful CPU in the world.
+See page 2-6 for details.